|

 candidates of their choosing, in order for their

 votes not to be unnecessarily wasted.
-DETAILS

-OF THE GROSS DEFECTS: Failure
+OF THE GROSS DEFECTS: Frequent

-to ensure representation of over 50%: The
+failure to ensure representation of over 50%: The

 plurality, relative majority, or "first-past-the-post" idea ignores